 ANNOTATING A BIBLIOGRAPHY:

-If a quest-ion lies at the heart of research and discovery (and is therefore its launching pad), it also sends the one asking that question on a quest, the quest called research.
 Taking the question as your guide upon the quest – it will keep you from being distracted -seek to arrive at an Annotated Bibliography (AB).
-If done well, AB is a critical landmark in the process of answering one’s question.
-A strong annotated bibliography should be a consolation that in terms of sources you have what you need to explore your question.
-Stay open to the possibility of your questions changing or being revised during the process of research) your questions may change, may be revised, or may need even be discarded – yes, that happens too!
+If done well, the AB is a critical landmark in the process of answering one’s question.
+A strong annotated bibliography should be a consolation that in terms of (re)sources you have what you need to pursue your quest.
+Inevitably, in your quest (i.e., during the process of research) your questions may change, may be revised, or may need even be discarded – yes, that happens too!

-Assignment: The goal is to learn the process of research from formulating a good question to preparing a handy annotated bibliography that provides a solid foundation in pursuing the research question.
-Obviously, you are not expected to answer your question; the point is to take two good steps in that direction: i.e., formulating a good research question and creating a strong annotated bibliography.
+Obviously, at this stage you are not expected to answer your question.
+The point is to take two good steps in that direction: i.e., formulating a good research question and creating a substantial annotated bibliography.

 The culminating Annotated Bibliography will:

-- Be Prioritized: Of this list the first FIVE will be put in the order of importance/relevance to your question;
+Be Prioritized: Sources found will be organized in the order of importance/relevance to your question;

-- Annotate one source that seemed quite relevant to you initially, but then did not fit the bill.
-Tell us why it appeared relevant initially and not worthwhile upon perusal.
+Annotate at least two sources that seemed quite relevant to you initially, but then did not fit the bill.
+Tell us (i.e., your audience) why it appeared relevant initially and not worthwhile upon perusal.